mscurtescu/secevent/draft-scurtescu-secevent-event-stream-management-api.md

 ### Reading a Stream's Configuration
-An Event Receiver gets the current configuration of a stream by making an HTTP GET request to the configuration endpoint.
+An Event Receiver gets the current configuration of a stream by making an HTTP GET request to the Configuration Endpoint.
 On receiving a valid request the Event Transmitter responds with a 200 OK response containing a {{!JSON}}
 representation of the stream's configuration in the body.